 FAQ

-How long does it take to charge these bikes?
+How long does it take to fully charge these e-bikes?